gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 ---

 As long as you have a connection to the outside world and can update packages, you are good to go :)

+### Lessons learned

+- In Linux, EVERYTHING is a file (quoting Thomas).
+- This process takes a lot of time, frustration, perseverance, research, testing, and beer with pizza.
+- Don't be afraid to start everything over.
+- Be humble, always.
+- You're always learning.
+- Help others if you can.
+- Exercise, take a break, and sleep well.
+- Understand it's a learning experience, don't take it so badly.
+It's a challenge, and you will defeat it.
+- Don't give up, ever!